go-vela/vela-makisu/DOCS.md

 ## Usage

-_Notes:_

-* The plugin supports reading all parameters via environment variables or files.
-Values set as a file take precedence over default values set from the environment.
-* We do not recommended using latest for pipelines.
-Users should use pinned images to decrease volatility of external changes to their pipelines.
+**NOTE: It is not recommended to use `latest` as the tag for the Docker image.
+Users should use a semantically versioned tag instead.**

 Sample of building and publishing an image: